Customs and traditions of the Royal Navy: Naval salute

 Originally subordinates would remove their headgear to a superior.
 In a book called New Art of War, printed in 1740, it is stated that;

-During the age of sail, ships' officers were always worried about mutiny and it therefore became custom that whenever an officer approached, the rating would prove that he was not armed.
-This was done by knuckling the forehead and later evolved into the modern Navy salute with the hand at 45 degrees, palm facing in.
-The reason that the palm faces in is because sailors' hands were covered in tar from the sheets and rigging and it was considered unseemly to show an officer or a member of the Royal family a dirty palm.
+This was different from the Army salute, which originated by showing that a person wasn't armed, hence a salute displaying an open palm.
+The Naval salute was a sign of respect, with Officers doffing their caps and seamen touching their forelock or knuckling their forehead.
+However, during the 19th century the Royal Navy was evolving into the modern Navy, as ships spent more time on station and ashore next to the Army and within Victorian society.
+Therefore, the modern salute, with the hand at 45 degrees, palm facing in, was adopted, and was more in keeping with actions of the Army.
+It is said that the reason the palm faces in is that sailors' hands were covered in tar from the sheets and rigging and it was considered unseemly to show an officer or a member of the Royal family a dirty palm; however, it is more likely that it was a natural development from the actions of raising a cap or touching forelock.
+The action also took the shortest up and down movement, unlike the Army salute, and was more practical onboard a warship.
+The change was not welcomed by all and some senior Officers were still noted to be raising their caps into the early 20th century.

 Toasts

 The Toasts of the Royal Navy are a set of traditional drinking toasts.

-In June 2013 the Tuesday and Saturday toasts were officially changed under orders from the Second Sea Lord, Vice-Admiral David Steel, to reflect the fact that women have been at sea in the Royal Navy for nearly two decades.
+In June 2013 the Tuesday and Saturday toasts were officially changed under orders from the Second Sea Lord, Vice-Admiral David Steel, to reflect the fact that women had been at sea in the Royal Navy for nearly two decades.
 Officially the Tuesday toast is now "our sailors" and the Saturday toast is "our families".
-However, the vast majority of personnel ignore the official change, and use the traditional toasts.

 While most of these toasts are self-explanatory, "a bloody war or a sickly season" refers to the desire and likelihood of being promoted when many people die: during war or sickness.
 In addition, when referring to "Old Ships" (alternate toast for Wednesday), "ships" is referring to 'shipmates'.

 On completion of the daily toast, it was often customary to conclude with the following tribute.
-"But the standing toast, that pleased the most was, to the wind that blows the ship that goes, and the lass that loves a sailor" - Charles Dibdin (1740-1814).
+"But the standing toast, that pleased the most was, to the wind that blows the ship that goes, and the lass that loves a sailor" – Charles Dibdin (1740–1814).

 The toasts are typically given by the youngest officer present at the mess dinner.
 By tradition, these toasts are proposed immediately after the loyal toast, on the relevant day of the week.
 The Navy makes the loyal toast seated.
 This was a special dispensation granted by William IV, who had narrowly missed cracking his head several times on low deckheads when serving in the Royal Navy.